victorcouste/google-data-catalog-dataprep/README.md

 When Data Catalog template tags are created and when tags are created or updated on BigQuery tables, you can find all results from https://console.cloud.google.com/datacatalog.

-Finally you can also search BigQuery tables in Cloud Data Catalog with a Dataprep tag with from your own application like https://github.com/victorcouste/dataprep-datacatalog-explorer
+Finally, you can also search BigQuery tables in Cloud Data Catalog with a Dataprep tag from your own application like https://github.com/victorcouste/dataprep-datacatalog-explorer

 Happy tagging !